simonbesnard1/forest-age-upscale/README.md

 For any questions or inquiries, please contact Simon Besnard (besnard@gfz-potsdam.de)

 ## License
-This project is licensed under the Apache License - see the LICENSE file for details.
+This project is licensed under the EUROPEAN UNION PUBLIC LICENCE v.1.2 License - see the LICENSE file for details.